 3. PreSonus Studio One 4 Prime

 Features: The Studio One range has built an impressive reputation as a solid, capable, and well thought out DAW.
-Now in its fourth major iteration Studio One is available in three tiers: Prime, Artist, and Studio.
+Now in its fourth major iteration Studio One is available in three tiers: Prime, Artist, and Professional.

 The paid versions add a raft of more advanced options and content, including the Chord detector, and the powerful Sample One XT sampler.
 But as an alternative to the free GarageBand, Studio One Prime is a great starting point in the PreSonus world.